Several options are available for treatment which may be used together. Always consult a licensed medical doctor.

 Mix 10% Povidone Iodine with Distilled Water to get to 2%.
-Apply deeply into the nose so that it goes out the mouth.
+Apply deeply into the nose using a nasal irrigator so that it goes out the roof of the mouth.
 Do not swallow.
 Tingling should stop soon afterwards.
 Repeat 2-3 times per day.
-Use a baby nasal wash injector to get solution into the nasal passage.
+Use a baby nasal wash injector / irrigator to get solution into the nasal passage.

 Reference: Dr. Peter McCullough